ADI-Labs/data-api/README.md

 All the APIs have two endpoints - Select and Search

-Select returns one specific result
-Search returns a list of relevant results
+Select returns one specific result - requires primary key parameters and key Search returns a list of relevant results - accepts any combination of paramters, requires key

 ### Courses